tuncdan/find-leaves-of-binary-tree/README.md

-Classifies the levels of binary tree.
+Classifies the levels of given binary tree.
 It also has a dummy binary tree generator.